egison/egison-ruby/README.md

 p(poker_hands([["diamond", 4], ["club", 10], ["club", 5], ["heart", 1], ["diamond", 3]])) #=> "Nothing"
 ```

-## Further Information

-For more information about the Gem, visit [our website](http://www.egison.org).

 ## About Egison

 If you get to love the above pattern-mathcing, please try [Egison](http://www.egison.org), too.
 Egison is the pattern-matching oriented pure functional programming langauge.
 Actually, the original pattern-matching system of Egison is more powerful.
+For example, we can do following things in the original Egison.

-For example, we can pattern-match against infinite lists.
+- We can pattern-match against infinite lists
+- We can define new pattern-constrctors.
+- We can moduralize useful patterns.

 There is a new programming world!

 ## LICENSE